Viewed 3585 times

 Crumble the fresh yeast with your hands to break them down.
 It can also be mashed with the use of a fork.
 Crumbled fresh yeast can be further stored or used as desired.

-It is important to keep the yeast from drying.
-Allow the yeast to defrost gradually in the refrigerator the night before you are planning to use it.
+• It is important to keep the yeast from drying.
+So, allow the yeast to defrost gradually in the refrigerator the night before you are planning to use it.